awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-structure.md

 ## Variable declaration<a name="r_PLpgSQL-variable-declaration"></a>

-Declare all variables in a block, with the exception of loop variables, in the block's DECLARE section\.
+Declare all variables in a block, except for loop variables, in the block's DECLARE section\.
 Variables can use any valid Amazon Redshift data type\.
 For supported data types, see [Data types](c_Supported_data_types.md)\.

 PL/pgSQL variables can be any Amazon Redshift supported data type, plus `RECORD` and `refcursor`\.
 For more information about `RECORD`, see [Record types](#r_PLpgSQL-record-type)\.
 For more information about `refcursor`, see [Cursors](c_PLpgSQL-statements.md#r_PLpgSQL-cursors)\.